Kin The Know

 You might also notice soreness, redness or tenderness, especially if you've experienced any kind of vaginal tearing.
 The other key area that might look and feel different is your perineal area (the skin between your vagina and your anus).

 This can feel sore, swollen and inflamed and may take a few days to subside.
-In fact, the stats tell us that around three in four women will experience some kind of 'perineal trauma' (such as a tear or surgical cut) during birth.
+In fact, the stats tell us that around 3 in 4 women will experience some kind of 'perineal trauma' (such as a tear or surgical cut) during birth [2].

 This usually requires stitches that can be sore or uncomfortable in the first few weeks after birth.